5-Minute Productivity Hack – Train Your EA to Make Quick Decisions to Save Time, Increase Productivity, and Decrease Mental Load

 At Mindmaven, we believe one of the most critical early hires you can make is an executive assistant (and then turn them into an Engagement Manager).
 But it’s not just about hiring a great EA; it’s about empowering them to reach their full potential.
 Many founders sacrifice productivity by waiting way too long to hire an assistant (if you have a team of 30 and haven’t hired an EA, it’s well past time!), and the select few who do get support often massively under-leverage that partnership and leave a lot of value on the table.

-In this article, we’ll share a simple yet powerful 5-minute tactic to train your executive assistant, save yourself some precious time, and increase overall productivity.
+In this article, we’ll share a simple yet powerful 5-Minute productivity hack to train your executive assistant, save yourself some precious time, and increase overall productivity.

 Making the Right Decisions, Quickly